7RU7H/Archive/Security-Disciplines/Static-Application-Security-Testing.md

 ## Introduction

 Static Application Security Testing is the practice of source code review that is static - not running to finding bugs, vulnerabilities and misconfigurations.
 Using a combination of manual analysis and automated tools will yield the best results rather either when performing Static Application Security Testing.
 Manual enumeration and analysis is time consumer and human-error prone; Automated tooling is only as good as human reading the output, signatures of potential issues in code, the parsing algorithm of the tool and the snippet sandboxing if implemented.
-For its use in the [[Software-Development-Lifecycle]] and DevOps related activities along SAST visit the linked page.
+For its use in the [[Software-Development-Lifecycle]] ([[SDLC]]) and DevOps related activities along SAST visit the linked page.

 ## Considerations on "findings"